ToddButler93/dodges-domain/docs/guide-install-setup.md

 ### Can't join a server with a community made map
 To play on a server hosting a community made map you only need the latest version of the map.
 Some of these you will have to contact the owner for.
 [Follow this section of the guide](how-to-install#playing-community-maps) first.

+### I get an error while installing the map packs
+We've ran into a few issues with peoples files being set to read only.
+You need to go to where Tribes is installed and locate the file in the error message.
+Right click and select properties and de-select Read Only then close the launcher and try to install it again.